 Because this shortcut will momentarily launch a command prompt window, you can set Run to Minimized; with that you won’t see a brief flash when you press the shortcut.

 The above method is the easiest way to kill off any problematic programs.
 If you’re a Windows wizard, there are a couple of other tools you might want to have in your pocket, as well.

 One is SuperF4, a simple program that lets you kill any window, even if it’s not responding.
 Like the command discussed above, it forces programs to stop immediately.
 This contrasts to when you press the X on a window.
 When you do this, Windows requests the program stop running, and you’ll probably be prompted to save your work.
 SuperF4 also lets you move your cursor onto any window you want to kill.

 If you don’t want to use the Task Manager, you can also look into using one of its many alternatives.
 For instance, if you’re looking for something with a bit more power, Process Explorer will definitely fill that need.

 You can also cook up some magic using AutoHotKey if you’d like to create your own window-killing script.
-If you’re new to AutoHotKey and aren’t sure how to do this, SuperUser contributor nixda created a simple script which you can download.
+If you’re new to AutoHotKey and aren’t sure how to do this, SuperUser contributor nixda created a simple script [No Longer Available].
 Add this little tool to your startup folder and press Windows Key + ALT + Q to kill an active window.

 How Do You Kill Unresponsive Programs?